 - Details of any deposits accepted and outstanding debt, loans taken as on the last day of the financial year

 - The accounting standards adopted to prepare the financial statements.
 In India, accounts are maintained according to the Generally Accepted Accounting Principles (GAAP).

 - The accounting policies adopted.
 For example, how is depreciation calculated, and inventory valuation- do the companies follow FIFO or LIFO method when recording stock

 - Statutory compliances are undertaken under the Income Tax Act, GST, etc.

 Details of any irregularities or misstatements in the company’s records pointed out by the auditor of the company.

 What happens if the company does not file the board report?

 The board report is presented in the shareholder’s meeting.
 The report is submitted along with the annual returns to the Registrar of Companies.
 Failure to file the report can result in the company paying a fine of up to INR 3 lakh.
 The concerned director may also be liable to pay a penalty of INR 50 thousand.

 Being a director in a company comes with a lot of responsibilities.
-As much as you (as a director) may enjoy running the organisation, making the decisions, taking risks and getting things done, don’t overlook the importance of doing things in an orderly manner.
-Some procedures may seem cumbersome for a small company but making good practices will help when the organisation grows.
+As much as you (as a director) may enjoy running the organization, making the decisions, taking risks and getting things done, don’t overlook the importance of doing things in an orderly manner.
+Some procedures may seem cumbersome for a small company but making good practices will help when the organization grows.
 Good practices also signal to shareholders and investors that their investment is in good hands.